amqp-node/amqplib/doc/channel_api.md

    default.

 The socket options will be passed to the socket library (`net` or `tls`).
-They must be fields set on the object supplied; i.e., not on a prototype.
-This is useful for supplying certificates and so on for an SSL connection; see the [SSL guide][ssl-doc].
+In an exception to the general rule, *they must be fields set on the object supplied*; that is, not in the prototype chain.
+The socket options is useful for supplying certificates and so on for an SSL connection; see the [SSL guide][ssl-doc].

 The socket options may also include the key `noDelay`, with a boolean value.
 If the value is `true`, this sets [`TCP_NODELAY`][wikipedia-nagling] on the underlying socket.

-Returns a promise which will either be resolved with an open `ChannelModel` or rejected with a sympathetically-worded error (in en_US).
+The returned promise, or supplied callback, will either be resolved with an object representing an open connection, or rejected with a sympathetically-worded error (in en_US).

-Supplying a malformed URI will cause `connect()` to throw an exception; other problems, including refused and dropped TCP connections, will result in a rejected promise.
+Supplying a malformed URI will cause `connect()` to throw an exception; other problems, including refused and dropped TCP connections, will result in a rejection.

-RabbitMQ since version 3.2.0 will send a frame to notify the client of authentication failures, which results in a rejected promise; RabbitMQ before version 3.2.0, per the AMQP specification, will close the socket in the case of an authentication failure, making a dropped connection ambiguous (it will also wait a few seconds before doing so).
+RabbitMQ since version 3.2.0 will send a frame to notify the client of authentication failures, which results in a rejection.
+RabbitMQ before version 3.2.0, per the AMQP specification, will close the socket in the case of an authentication failure, making a dropped connection ambiguous (it will also wait a few seconds before doing so).

 ##### Heartbeating